jspecify/jspecify/docs/spec.md

 approach.
 For example:

 -   Java
-    [requires checks in some cases in which they aren't necessary for soundness][#49] and [doesn't require checks in some cases in which checks _are_ necessary for soundness][#65].
+    [requires checks in some cases in which they aren't necessary for soundness][#49], and it [doesn't require checks in some cases in which checks _are_ necessary for soundness][#65].

 -   JSpecify annotations can be used even by tools that are not "nullness